 2 children hit while getting off school bus in Thibodaux

-THIBODEAUX - Two children were hit while getting off of their school bus in Thibodeaux, officials said.
+THIBODAUX - Two children were hit while getting off their school bus in Thibodaux, officials said.

 Louisiana State Police confirmed the crash happened Thursday at 4 p.m. outside the Solar Trailer Park.